 Created Date

-UserSavedSearch - This list stores the saved search for all the clients The saved searches are stored in the following format: User name , All saved searches(JSON format)

 Permission Level

 Matter Center Contribute - this permission level is used in “Matter Center Users” group and provisioned for pinned item security.
 It is exact replica of “Contribute” permission level with two additional permissions, “Manage Permissions” and “Enumerate Permissions”.